-Big data in manufacturing is generated from other software machines such as assets like pumps, motors, compressors, or conveyers.
+Big data in manufacturing is generated from other software machines such as assets like sensors, pumps, motors, compressors, or conveyers.
 It’s even produced from outside partners, vendors, or customers.
 The most important thing to remember is that big data is everywhere.
 If data is produced, it can feed into the larger concept of big data.

 How Can Manufacturers Benefit from Data Analytics?